Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Corpus Distillation Procedure

 \section{Corpus Distillation Procedure}

-This appendix contains a detailed account of the steps we took to gather relevant works for our literature review and how we distilled the initial search results to the 73 papers in our final corpus.
+This appendix contains a detailed account of the steps we took to gather relevant works for our literature review and how we distilled the initial search results to the 73 and 49 papers for Corpora A and B, respectively.